Catholic Church in Scotland: Decline from the 17th century

 Numbers probably reduced in the seventeenth century and organisation deteriorated.

 The Pope appointed Thomas Nicolson as the first Vicar Apostolic over the mission in 1694.
 The country was organised into districts and by 1703 there were thirty-three Catholic clergy.
 In 1733 it was divided into two vicariates, one for the Highland and one for the Lowland, each under a bishop.
-A Catholic seminary in Scalan in Glenlivet was the preliminary centre of education for Catholic priests in the area.
-It was illegal, and it was burned to the ground on several occasions by redcoat soldiers sent from beyond The Highlands.
-Beyond Scalan there were six attempts to found a seminary in the Highlands between 1732 and 1838, all suffering financially under Catholicism's illegal status.
+In the Highland District, which had largely been looked after by Ulster Irish-speaking missionary priests, a minor seminary was founded by Bishop James Gordon to train native-born priests at Eilean Bàn in Loch Morar.
+It was moved in 1716 to Scalan in Glenlivet, which became the primary centre of underground education for Catholic priests in the area.
+It was illegal, and it was burned to the ground on several occasions by soldiers sent from beyond the Highlands.
+Beyond Scalan there were six attempts to found a seminary in the Highlands between 1732 and 1838, all suffering both financially and due to Catholicism's illegal status.
 Clergy entered the country secretly and although services were illegal they were maintained.

+According to a later report by Bishop John Geddes, as outlawed clergymen of an illegal and underground church denomination, it is understandable why Bishop Hugh MacDonald, the Vicar General of the Highlands between 1731 and 1773, and the priests of his district would have felt very hopeful about Jacobitism, due the House of Stuart's promises of Catholic Emancipation, freedom of religion, and civil rights to everyone who worshipped outside the Established Churches of the realm.
+It is equally understandable why the Scottish Catholic laity, who, "were discouraged and much exposed to oppression", would similarly, "wish for an event that was likely to release them, and put them again into the possession of the privileges of free-born citizens."

-The aftermath of the failed Jacobite risings in 1715 and 1745 further increased the persecution faced by Roman Catholics in Scotland.
+Even though many Presbyterians and Episcopalians also fought as Jacobites, aftermath of the Jacobite rising of 1745 further increased the persecution faced by Catholics in Scotland.

+The repression was particularly intense during (Bliadhna nan Creach lit. "the year of the pillaging") that followed the defeat of the Jacobite Army at the Battle of Culloden.